gem5/website/_pages/documentation/learning_gem5/part2/part2_5_memoryobject.md

 these functions.

-It is possible that the master or slave is busy when they receive a request or a response. master-slave-2-fig shows the case where the slave is busy when the original request was sent.
+It is possible that the master or slave is busy when they receive a request or a response.
+The figure below shows the case where the slave is busy when the original request was sent.

 ![Simple master-slave interaction when the slave is